delatbabel/admin/README.md

 * Check over all other CSS classes to ensure that they are compatible with AdminLTE.
 * Make the list view compatible with AdminLTE.
 * Make the edit form larger, have it slide out to cover the entire screen including the list view.
 This allows for larger forms which are required for some of our back end functionality.
 * The front end form generation uses knockout.js version 2.2.0.
 Update to a later version of knockout.js or switch form generation to something else, e.g. angular.js.
 Ideally this would allow for more form widgets including multi-tabbed forms.
+At least we need an HTML editor, and a JSON editor (for editing arrays and structures stored as JSON blobs in the database).
+* Document the bower configuration and requirements.

 ### TODO List -- Back End